maddisondesigns/customizer-custom-controls/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.0.6 =
+- Add the ability to show the Add Media button on the TinyMCE Control

 = 1.0.5 =
 - Added support for including this library in a plugin (as well as a theme).
 Props @mmcev106